bcgov/data-publication/pages/dps_bcdc_w_start.md

 ### HOW TO BECOME A PROVIDER FOR ANOTHER ORGANIZATION

-It is common for oranizations to have staff who work in other Sub-Organizations or branches steward their data.
+It is common for oranizations to have staff who work in other Sub-Organizations or branches who steward their data.
 There may be many reasons for this.

 * Therefore [Stewards](./dsg_bcdc_roles_responsibilities.md#the-data-steward) can become providers to the catalogue on behalf of another sub-organization's [Data Custodian](./dsg_bcdc_roles_responsibilities.md#the-data-custodian).